 Activity note: Today's itinerary requires multiple times of getting on and off the coach and walking to and from the different location sites including museums, meals, and the hotel.
 Walking up to two miles today just on sidewalks, even ground and some with sight incline; boardwalks; and over 170 steps on the 1/2 mile Presidential Trail at Mount Rushmore (walking the trail is optional).

 Breakfast: Breakfast is at the hotel hospitality room.
-Self-serve style: Oatmeal, fruit, yogurt, breakfast cereals, breakfast meat, eggs, toast, pastries, waffles (make your own), juice, hot tea, and coffee.
+Self-serve style: Oatmeal, fruit, yogurt, breakfast cereals, eggs, toast, pastries, waffles (make your own), juice, hot tea, and coffee.
 Additional beverages for purchase are not available.

 Morning: Mount Rushmore National Memorial: The majestic 60-foot faces of four U.S. presidents gaze out over South Dakota’s Black Hills.
 Recognized worldwide, they stand as a symbol of American democracy.
 This national treasure tells the story of the United States’ rich history, rugged determination and lasting achievement.
 From the Grandview Terrace, the views are spectacular of George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln.
 Walk the half-mile Presidential Trail that loops along the base of the mountain.
 Discover why the four presidents were selected, see how the mountain was carved and learn about sculptor Gutzon Borglum and the workers who brought Mount Rushmore to life.
 Crazy Horse Memorial: A fifth granite face has emerged in the Black Hills.
 The colossal Crazy Horse mountain carving is now in progress.
 Crazy Horse is the largest sculptural undertaking ever – on a scale with the Egyptian pyramids.
 When completed, it will tower 563 feet high, 641 feet long and be carved in the round.
 Watch history in the making as drilling and blasting continue on the rest of the sculpture.
 In 1939, Lakota Chief Henry Standing Bear invited sculptor Korczak Ziolkowski to carve an Indian memorial in the Black Hills.
 Though Korczak died in 1982, the sculptor’s family continues the non-profit project.